2022-23 game bird hunting forecast

 Ruffed grouse can be found near creeks and overgrown roads mostly at mid-elevations of both the Cascades and Coast ranges.

-Check local fire restrictions and closures before going hunting for the first couple months, the county is under drought conditions and high fire danger.
+Check local fire restrictions and closures before going hunting for the first couple months, the county is under drought condition and high fire danger.
 As of this writing, almost all private industrial timber lands are closed and there are several closures on BLM and Forest Service property in Douglas County.

 Jackson, Josephine and Curry counties